EnterpriseDB/tpa/docs/src/architecture-M1.md

 # M1

-A Postgres cluster with one or more active locations, each with the same number of Postgres nodes and an extra Barman node.
-Optionally, there can also be a location containing only a witness node, or a location containing only a single node, even if the active locations have more than one.
+A Postgres cluster with a single primary node and physical replication to a number of standby nodes including backup and failover management.

 This architecture is suitable for production and is also suited to testing, demonstrating and learning due to its simplicity and ability to